picture-book-critique-service

 My qualifications: As a traditionally published author-illustrator, I can help you visualize your story.
 For instance, I can suggest where text could be cut and illustrations used instead.
 I can also shorten texts to a desired word count.

-I’m also a judge on the Rate Your Story site.
+I’m also a longtime judge on the Rate Your Story site.
 Besides my books, my writing has been published in magazines, including rhyming poetry in Cricket and Spider.
+I can help you fix rhyme and meter.

 My professional associations include Children’s Book Illustrators Group and SCBWI conferences and meetings.
-I’m also veteran of numerous courses and critique groups, as well as Storyteller Academy.
+I’m also veteran of numerous courses and critique groups, as well as Storyteller Academy and Children’s Book Academy.

 As for editing, I have worked as a magazine copyeditor and have done similar work on a freelance basis for various companies.
 I’m a highly rated proofreader as well.